Wells Fargo & Company [WFC] – A worthy stock for long-term investors

 Fundamental Analysis of Wells Fargo & Company [WFC]

-This stock’s Beta value is currently 1.26, which indicates that it is 11.00% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 25.53.
-This stock, according to these metrics, is currently Oversold.
+This stock’s Beta value is currently 1.26, which indicates that it is 12.38% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 30.32.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is Wells Fargo & Company [WFC] a Reliable Buy?